TLX542/limbus_auto_play/readme.md

 ## How to Use

 ### Setup
-1. **Launch Limbus Company** and ensure it's running at a high resolution for best detection accuracy
+1. **Launch Limbus Company** at any resolution you prefer
 2. **Position the game window** so that the bottom-right corner of the game aligns with the bottom-right corner of your screen
    - The game doesn't need to be fullscreen
    - Just ensure the Win Rate button area is visible in the bottom-right corner
-   - **Important**: Use a high resolution setting in the game to ensure consistent pixel colors
+   - **Resolution-independent**: The script automatically adapts to your screen resolution
 3. **Make sure you're on the correct monitor** - both the game and script must run on the same screen
 4. **Configure settings** (optional) - Edit `settings.ini` to customize detection parameters